samtupy/nvgt/readme.md

 *  opensource with a permissive license; Add to or modify the engine in any way you please if it doesn't suit all of your requirements.

 ## building
 NVGT uses SCons, a python build system.
-If you have python, you can get it by running pip install scons.
+If you have python, you can get it by running `pip install scons`.

 Other than scons, the following libraries are needed to build NVGT:
 * Angelscript scripting library
 * bullet3 physics library, though at the time of writing only some headers (the Bullet3Common and LinearMath folders) are neded
 * enet networking library
-* Poco c++ portable components
+* Poco C++ portable components
 * SDL2
 You also need to locate headers and binaries for the bass audio library (bass, bassmix and bass_fx) and for phonon (steam audio).